SiddharthNS/2048-Game/README.md

 # Some Small Ideas
 - A fully working Highscore system that creates a file to store the high score in <br>
 - The game gives you a code to save your game, which you can then input into the game to restore your progress <br>
 - A simple undo button that can undo your last move.
-You will probably get 10 undos in one game
+You will probably get 10 chances to undo your move in one game